piotr-cieslik/Piotr.SaldeoSmartApi/README.md

 ## Parameters
 The class `Parameters` represent key-value pair, immutable dictionary that holds information specified by operation.
 It's very simple type that contains single method `Add(string key, string value)`.
 To make it easier to use, there is plenty of predefined extension method like `AddUsername(string value)` or `AddRequestId(string value)`.
 Feel free to define you own extension methods for missing parameters.

-You can define parameter name explicity:
+You can define parameter name explicitly:
 ``` csharp
 var parameters = new Parameters().Add("username", "piotr");
 ```